kennethy/rust-lang/ch16/README.md

 }
 ```

 `lock()` blocks the current thread until the lock is obtained.
+It returns a smart pointer `MutexGuard`, wrapped in a `LockResult` that we handled with the call to `unwrap`. `MutexGuard` implements the `Drop` trait and will release the lock once it becomes out of scope.

 `unwrap()` is called in case the other thread holding the lock panics.
 This ensures the current thread will panic as well.

-Both calls are called in an inner scope because `lock()` returns a smart pointer `MutexGuard` then will release the lock once it becomes out of scope.
+It also unwraps the `LockResult`. `Mutex<T>` also provides interior mutability similar to the `Cell` family.

 ### Multiple Ownership with Multiple Threads